influxdata/telegraf/README.md

 configuring each output sink is different, but examples can be found by running `telegraf -sample-config`.

-Outputs also support the same configurable options as plugins (pass, drop, tagpass, tagdrop)
+Outputs also support the same configurable options as plugins (pass, drop, tagpass, tagdrop), added in 0.2.4

 ```toml
 [[outputs.influxdb]]